 What can you do if you are charged with an OVI?

 If you’re arrested for OVI due merely to CBD use, contact an experienced criminal defense lawyer right away.
 At The Law Office of Brian Jones, LLC, our skilled defense lawyers fight to protect the rights of people who are facing OVI charges.
-Contact our Delaware office now to schedule your free consultation.
+Contact our Delaware office now to schedule an appointment.

 Brian Glen Jones graduated from Ohio Wesleyan University with a Bachelors Degree in Politics and Government.
 He then went on to earn his Juris Doctorate degree from the University Of Akron School Of Law.
 Brian has been a lifelong resident of Ohio.
 Brian is licensed to practice law in the state of Ohio and before the United States District Court for the Northern and Southern Districts of Ohio.